confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 ksql.advertised.listener=http://host1.internal.example.com:8088
 ```

-In this setup, the node will share the url in the `ksql.advertised.listener` config as its
+In this setup, the node shares the URL in the `ksql.advertised.listener` config as its
 internal endpoint, which other nodes will use for inter-node communication.
 Inter-node
 communication will use the same listener as client communication.